Teaching ESL as a Career: How to Start and Make the Most of It

 General Advice and Resources for Becoming a Career ESL Teacher

 It’s not as uncommon for college graduates to spend a year or two overseas teaching English as it was a few years back.
 It can be a great way to see a different part of the world while earning some money and gaining unique work experiences.

-YouTube channels like the Cambridge University Press ELT and Macmillan Education ELT are filled with up-to-date information and teaching strategies in ESL work, and you can also browse through the FluentU English Educator Blog for different excellent teaching resources and ideas.
+YouTube channels like the Cambridge University Press ELT and Macmillan Education ELT are filled with up-to-date information and teaching strategies in ESL work.

 Many companies and institutions overseas and in English-speaking countries will require some sort of qualification before you get started.
 Here are some options: